Contents

 River Transport

 In the past the Amu Darya provided a major transport route into and out of the region.
-However navigation of the Amu Darya has always been a precarious venture requiring intimate knowledge of the constantly shifting sand banks and shallows.
+However navigation of the Amu Darya has always been a precarious venture requiring intimate knowledge of the constantly shifting sandbanks and shallows.

-In the 19th century passenger and cargo vessels sailed downstream from Chardjou (modern Turkmenabat) to Khanqa - which provided access to Khiva by canal - and on to Qıpchaq, Xojeyli and Qon'ırat.
+In the 19th century passenger and cargo vessels sailed downstream from Chardjou (modern Turkmenabat) to Khanqa - which provided access to Khiva by canal - and on to Qıpchaq, Xojeli, and Qon'ırat.
 Boats returned under sail or were physically hauled back upstream by teams of barge haulers.

-In 1899 Ole Olufsen sailed downstream from Chardjou in a wooden qayıq with a single square sail crewed by a dozen Turkmen, navigating between sand banks and islands.
-He visited Khiva, New Urgench and Xojeyli and returned via Hazarasp and Petro-Alexandrovsk.
+In 1899 Ole Olufsen sailed downstream from Chardjou in a wooden qayıq with a single square sail crewed by a dozen Turkmen, navigating between sandbanks and islands.
+He visited Khiva, New Urgench, and Xojeli and returned via Hazarasp and Petro-Aleksandrovsk.
 Even at that time larger Russian paddle steamers were working the river.
 Colonel Le Messurier observed in 1887 that two fast and armed steamboats were nearing completion at Chardjou, along with two barges, having been transported there in parts by rail.
-In 1933 the intrepid Swiss traveller Ella Maillert travelled down the same stretch of river on a paddle steamer called the "Pelican", taking six days to reach To'rtko'l.
-A high-speed "hydroglisseur" service was already doing the same journey in six-hours.
-Bales of Khorezmian cotton were being ferried up river on square-sailed qayıqs.
+In 1933 the intrepid Swiss traveller Ella Maillart travelled down the same stretch of river on a paddle steamer called the "Pelican", taking six days to reach To'rtku'l.
+A high-speed "hydroglisseur" service was already doing the same journey in six hours.
+Bales of Khorezmian cotton were being ferried upriver on square-sailed qayıqs.
 A small boat took her further downstream where she took an arba (wooden cart) to New Urgench and Khiva.
-Back on the Amu Darya she caught the "Lastotchka" steamer to the port of Kant Uzak in the northern delta, from where she planned to cross the Aral Sea to Aralsk before the service was suspended in late November.
-When she arrived at the large river port at Xojeyli she discovered that the port on the Aral was already closed – the last boat of the season, the "Commune", had sailed the day before.
+Back on the Amu Darya she caught the "Lastotchka" steamer to the port of "Kant Uzak" in the northern delta, from where she planned to cross the Aral Sea to Aralsk before the service was suspended in late November.
+When she arrived at the large river port at Xojeli she discovered that the port on the Aral was already closed – the last boat of the season, the "Commune", had sailed the day before.

 Qayiqs